cozy-labs/cozy-desktop/README.md

 * Chat with us on the [IRC channel](irc://irc.freenode.net/cozycloud)
 * Mention us on [Twitter](https://twitter.com/mycozycloud)

-The current maintainer of Cozy Drive for Desktop is @sebn, feel free to say hello!
+The current maintainers of Cozy Drive for Desktop are @sebn & @aenario, feel free to say hello!

 ## License